Solved Problems

 The engineers redesign the girder using a very thin, "slender" web.
 By doing so, they drastically reduce the weight of the steel.
 However, the slender web will buckle under shear forces long before yielding.
 To compensate, they design transverse intermediate stiffeners.
 These stiffeners allow the web to develop post-buckling Tension Field Action, essentially acting like the diagonal tension members in a truss.
 The added labor cost of welding the stiffeners is far outweighed by the massive savings in raw steel weight.

-Case Study 2: Bearing Stiffeners at Support Locations
+Example 3: Bearing Stiffeners at Support Locations

 During the erection of a deep plate girder on a bridge pier, an issue occurs.